 What are Veins?

 Veins are blood vessels that carry blood from the body to the heart.
 And again, it ‘mostly’ carries deoxygenated blood.
 The pulmonary and umbilical veins carry oxygenated blood to the heart.
 The veins have valves present in them.
 These valves prevent backflow (Flow in the reverse direction).
 Veins are also less muscular in comparison to arteries.

-How is blood drawn?
+How is blood drawn for a blood test?

 The process followed to draw blood is Phlebotomy.
 It is not an easy task and takes practice to perfect the process!
 Let’s look at the process step-by-step.

-- The first step is to identify the vein.
+- The first step is to identify a vein.
 The most common vein for adults is the median cubital vein.
 It’s a large vessel which makes drawing blood easier.
 It also gives excellent results if the blood is drawn properly.

 - Next up are supplies.
 All the needed supplies need to be with you before you begin the procedure.
 Supplies include Blood-drawing needles, tourniquet, collection tubes, hand sanitizer, alcohol swabs, adhesive bandage, gauze and blood transfer device.

 - The next step is to actually draw the blood.

 - We begin by hyperextending the arm of the patient and putting the tourniquet around 3-4 inches from the site.
 Tell the patient to form a fist and keep it tight.